Bursaries at the CSU

 Every year, the CSU awards a minimum of 30 bursaries of $500 to current Concordia undergraduate students in good standing, with demonstrated financial need.
 To be eligible, students must have completed at least three credits at the university.
 Additional eligibility requirements may apply for certain bursaries, as outlined below.

 In awarding its bursaries, the CSU takes a holistic approach and considers equally the applicant’s academic achievement, extra-curricular activites, curriculum vitae (CV), financial need, and statement of merit (1 page) written by the applicant.
 Contributions to Concordia's student life will also be considered as an asset in the applications reviewed.
 Every reasonable attempt will be made to award bursaries on the basis of gender equity.
-Applicants may submit their documentation in English or French.
+Applicants may submit their documentation at the CSU office in a sealed envelop addressed to the Academic Affairs and Advocacy Coordinator, the documents may be submitted in English or French.

 Councilors, CSU Executives, members of the CSU's Judicial Board, employees of the CSU, and the chair and secretary of the CSU Council of Representatives are ineligible to receive these bursaries.